Good Fortune - Corporate Headquarters

 The Vault Classified

 Location classified.
-Where the Rothwell family's own wealth is stored—not in credits, but in assets that survive currency collapse.
+Where the Rothwell family's own wealth is stored—not in credits, but in physical assets that survive currency collapse.
+Rumored to be in a mountain, or underground, or orbital.
+Multiple locations, probably.

 Connections